EzraApple/fullstack-decal-demo/README.md

 # React Demo
 This repo is from a live demo given for the Intro to Full Stack Development Decal at UC Berkeley.
-It is meant to give a simple overview of core react principles like components, props, and state.
+It is meant to give a simple overview of core React principles like components, props, and state.
 ___
 ## Running Locally
 If you want to run this locally, first clone the repository: